JetBrains/intellij-sdk-docs/topics/reference_guide/custom_language_support/polysymbols_integration.md

 **Kind**: `attributes`

 Poly Symbols representing available HTML attributes.
-HTML attribute symbols can be contributed statically or dynamically (through [`PolySymbolQueryConfigurator`](%gh-ic-master%/platform/polySymbols/src/com/intellij/polySymbols/query/PolySymbolQueryConfigurator.kt)).
+HTML attribute symbols can be contributed statically or dynamically (through [`PolySymbolQueryScopeContributor`](%gh-ic-master%/platform/polySymbols/src/com/intellij/polySymbols/query/PolySymbolQueryScopeContributor.kt)).
 The statically contributed symbols are available globally, depending on the context setting of the contributing Web Types file.
 If the containing tag is matched to a Poly Symbol, it is added to the scope for attribute matching.

-For dynamic contributions, the `PolySymbolQueryConfigurator.getScope()`'s `element` parameter can be:
+For dynamic contributions, the contributors should be registered with the following `PsiElement` classes:
 - [`XmlAttribute`](%gh-ic%/xml/xml-psi-api/src/com/intellij/psi/xml/XmlAttribute.java) - Poly Symbols should represent available HTML attributes for matching.
 The HTML attribute actual name should not be taken into account when building the scope.
 However, the parent HTML tag and other attributes can be taken into account when building the scope.
 - [`HtmlTag`](%gh-ic%/xml/xml-psi-api/src/com/intellij/psi/html/HtmlTag.java) - Poly Symbols should represent available HTML attributes for matching.
 The HTML tag and other attributes can be taken into account when building the scope.

-Dedicated support for `PolySymbol` interface properties:
+Dedicated support for `PolySymbol` modifiers:

-- `required` - if `true`, a warning will be shown if the attribute is missing.
+- `required` - if present, a warning will be shown if the attribute is missing.
 Does not apply to `virtual` attributes.
+- `optional` - during `PolySymbolMatch` modifiers merge, only one of `required` and `optional` modifiers will be present in the final set.
+  The `optional` modifier may be used to force attribute to be not `required`
+- `virtual` - specifies virtual attributes used by web frameworks.
+Usually they are used during template compilation and missing from the final DOM

+Dedicated support for `PolySymbol` `get` properties:

+- `PROP_HTML_ATTRIBUTE_VALUE` - A special property to support symbols representing HTML attributes.
+  It can specify the kind (`plain`, `expression`, `no-value`), type (`boolean`, `number`, `string`, `enum`, `complex`, `of-match`), whether an attribute value is required, a default value, and the result type of value expression in the appropriate language.
+  If the `COMPLEX` type is set, the value of `langType` will be used and if `OF_MATCH`, the type of the `symbol` will be used.
+  When merging information from several segments in the PolySymbolMatch, the first non-null property values take precedence.
-- `default` - the default value of the attribute, if `attributeValue.default` is `null`.
+  By default - when properties are `null` - attribute value is of plain type and is required.
-- `attributeValue` - provides information about the attribute value, see [`attributeValue`](polysymbols_implementation.md#html-support) reference.

 ### CSS